Beaumont Truck Rear-End Accident Attorneys

 Portner Bond, PLLC can look into every detail surrounding the truck rear-end accident to see if any of these rules and regulations were broken, and will include the results as part of your case to show negligence on the part of the truck driver.

 Common Injuries in Truck Rear-End Accidents

 If an 80,000-pound truck comes barreling into your 4,000-pound vehicle, the results will be devastating.
 Usually, after the impact, passengers, if they’re able, will check themselves for any injuries.
-However, an injury does not have to be visible to be serious and require immediate and ongoing medical treatment.
+However, an injury does not have to be visible to be serious and requires immediate and ongoing medical treatment.

 Because of this, you should seek medical treatment right away.
 Not only are you protecting your health and life by doing so, but you are establishing a medical record that proves your injuries were a direct result of the truck rear-end accident.